 About 70% of pregnant women experience nausea, and half of them also experience vomiting.
-Don’t worry, mums: Nausea is pretty natural for pregnant women, especially in the first trimester.
-Let’s take a look at some of the factors which can cause nausea during your pregnancy!
+Don’t worry, mums: Nausea is natural for pregnant women, especially in the first trimester.
+Let’s take a look at some factors that can cause nausea during pregnancy!

 1. Hormonal changes